reillypascal/personalsite-ssg/pages/posts/2024/12/hypertext-memex-collaboration-socialization.md

 ## Why Garden at All?
 First of all, you might ask “why?”
 Vannevar Bush proposed the memex for use by academics.
 We don't tend to take minutes when in a casual gathering with friends.
 Why should interactions on the Internet look like editing Wikipedia?

-Even in the most radical re-imagining of interaction on the Internet, there is of course still room for status updates, greetings, jokes — for transient, linear posting.
+Even in the most radical re-imagining of interaction on the Internet, there is of course still room for status updates, greetings, jokes—for transient, linear posting.
 However I frequently engage in one form or another of discussion online.
 Sometimes that looks like the technical musical discussion I began this post with.
 Sometimes that looks like discussions of the best way to set up a home media center on a Raspberry Pi (a fun [project](https://some-natalie.dev/blog/kodi-setup/) if you're interested!).
 Sometimes it's discussion of switches for mechanical keyboards, fountain pen preferences, good restaurants in an area, and so on.

 After these discussions, I frequently want to save the information to return later.
 Unless I want to take the time to make a personal copy of this in e.g., Obsidian, I'm left with the built-in bookmarking systems in social media.
 Facebook and Instagram do have this option, but at best, it's just private folders with no links between things, no ability to comment on connections, and no ability to make a collection public.
 These are my only current means to save things from drifting away down the stream.